external-mirrors/android_translation_layer/doc/Build.md

 ### libOpenSLES
 Optional (not required for Android Translation Layer itself but some apps depend on it).

-If you distro ships this already (e.g. `libopensles-standalone` on Alpine), you can just install the package and skip this step.
+If your distro ships this already (e.g. `libopensles-standalone` on Alpine), you can just install the package and skip this step.
 ```sh
 git clone https://gitlab.com/android_translation_layer/libopensles-standalone.git
 cd libopensles-standalone